ResWCAE: Biometric Pattern Image Denoising Using Residual Wavelet-Conditioned Autoencoder: Introduction

 Biometric authentication has gained popularity with the recent advances in sensing systems and vision algorithms~\cite{weaver2006biometric}.
 Biometric traits, including voice, gait, face, and fingerprints, are widely used to unlock devices, including phones, computers, door locks, and other Internet of Things (IoT) devices~\cite{mgaga2019review}.
 Fingerprint recognition, in particular, is an active research area due to the unique and stable ridge and minutiae features of fingerprints.
 However, fingerprint images are susceptible to image quality issues induced by various impression conditions, such as humidity, wetness, dirt, as well as user behavior, resulting in low-quality images that require noise reduction or inpainting of adjacent areas~\cite{drahansky2017challenges}.
 High levels of noise caused by the failure or degradation of sensors and by the parched or drenched conditions of user fingers, can lead to repeated fingerprint recognition failure, therefore necessitating denoising of fingerprint images as a pre-processing step to facilitate subsequent operations such as fingerprint authentication and verification~\cite{dharavath2013study}.

 Desnoising of fingerprint images is considered as a subfield of image denoising, a well-established and actively researched area in low-level vision, as it is a crucial step in numerous practical applications, including medical imaging, surveillance and photography~\cite{fan2019brief, tian2020deep}.
 The fundamental objective of image denoising is to retrieve a noise-free image from a noisy observation image.
-Let $\bm{I}(m,n)$ be a matrix of size $M\times N$, representing a noise-free image, where $(m, n)$ are the coordinates of the pixel; let $\bm{J}(m, n)$ be a matrix of the same size as $\bm{I}(m,n)$, representing the corresponding noisy image.
-The resulting noisy image $J(x,y)$, following an image degradation model, can be expressed as: $\bm{J}(m, n) = \bm{I}(m, n) + \bm{\epsilon}(m, n)$, where $\epsilon(m, n) \sim \mathcal{N}(0, \sigma^2)$.
-This additive white Gaussian noise (AWGN) model, which adds independent Gaussian noise to each pixel, is a widely used approach in image processing to simulate noise in images and assess the effectiveness of noise reduction algorithms.
-It is essential to note that the noise added to each pixel is independent of the additive noise added to other pixels in the image.
+Let $\bm{I}(m,n)$ be a matrix of size $M \times N$, representing a noise-free image, where $(m, n)$ denote pixel coordinates, and let $\bm{J}(m, n)$ be a matrix of the same size representing the corresponding noisy image.
+According to the image degradation model, the noisy image $\bm{J}(m,n)$ can be described as: $\bm{J}(m, n) = \bm{I}(m, n) + \bm{\epsilon}(m, n)$, where $\bm{\epsilon}(m, n) \sim \mathcal{N}(0, \sigma^2)$ represents the additive noise.
+This noise follows an additive white Gaussian noise (AWGN) model, which introduces independent Gaussian noise to each pixel in the image.
+The AWGN model is widely used in image processing as it provides a simple yet effective method to simulate noise and evaluate the performance of denoising algorithms.
+Importantly, the noise $\bm{\epsilon}(m, n)$ added to each pixel is independent of the noise added to other pixels, making it suitable for testing the robustness of denoising techniques across diverse noise patterns.